 The Helen Stubblefield Law Library is open to all members of the College community.
-Areas of specialization include nursing, neurodiagnostic technology, health information technology, nutrition and food management/dietetic technology and radiation therapy.
-The library is located on the second floor of the C building.
+Areas of specialization include nursing, neurodiagnostic technology, health information technology, and radiation therapy.
+The library is located on the third floor of the C building.

 Hours of Operation

 Monday - Friday: 7am until 9pm*

 The library may extend hours during exam periods.

 *Please note: students can print in the Student Lounge from 6am - 7am.

 EBSCOhost Research Databases - Search through various multidisciplinary journals that include subjects such as education, nursing and allied health, psychology, religion, and sociology.